0-shubham-0/0-shubham-0/README.md

-### Hi there
+### Hey 👋, Welcome to my GitHub

 Here are some ideas to get you started:

-👋 Hello!! this is SHubham Talawadekar
+👋 Hello!! this is Shubham Talawadekar

 🌱 I’m a SE IT student and currently learning programming languages (mainly java)